Skip to content

 AquaSpy for Blueberries Grown Commercially

-With a Crophesy monthly app subscription, you receive a free simple, three-, six- or twelve sensor, wireless, soil moisture probe.
+With a Crophesy annual subscription, you receive a free simple, three-, six- or twelve sensor, wireless, soil moisture probe.
 Pick the sensor depth based on your blueberry type and growing methods.

 Then you can instantly monitor soil and crop health for all of your blueberries and other fruits.
 And if you want to test the soil in other areas, you can quickly and easily move the moisture probe, which is battery-powered and provides season-long insight.